Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### `SetCheckAttrFn`

-For some Attributes, they require a more detailed delineation of the range which can be specified by  `SetCheckAttrFn`  when registering the Op.
+For some  `Attributes`, they require a more detailed delineation of the range which can be specified by  `SetCheckAttrFn`  when registering the Op.

-For example, for a `Conv`, it has a configuration option called `data_format` which is a string type but the data must be `channels_first` or `channels_last`.
+Take `Conv` op as an example, it has a configuration option called `data_format` which is a string type but the data must be `channels_first` or `channels_last`.

 ```cpp
 .Attr("data_format", UserOpAttrType::kAtString, std::string("NCHW"))